Kubernetes Deployment

 -

-Apply secrets before installing the chart:
+Apply secrets before installing:

 kubectl apply -f secret/

-- Update your
+- Reference secrets in your

 ## Mir